mantazzo/F1TV-HUD-Reworked/README.md

 ## Future Improvements
 - Adding pictures and more detailed setup guides.
-- Making the port configurable at launch (or launch through a webpage, perhaps).
+- Easier port configuration (if possible).
 - Setting up the rest of the overlays (Timer, Leaderboard, Driver Info, etc).

 ## License & Contributions
 This project is licensed under GNU GPLv3.
-Check the LICENSE for more info.
+Check the [LICENSE](https://github.com/mantazzo/F1TV-HUD-Reworked/blob/main/LICENSE) for more info.

-Assets used are licensed under a Custom license, check out ASSETS_LICENSE.md for further information.
+Assets used are licensed under a Custom license, check out [ASSETS_LICENSE.md](https://github.com/mantazzo/F1TV-HUD-Reworked/blob/main/ASSETS_LICENSE.md) for further information.

 *(This README may be updated with visuals and additional details over time.)*